Saqib8/2024AD05127-MLOps-Assignment2/README.md

 ### The image

 Two stage build.
-The first stage compiles wheels, the second copies only the installed packages, so no build toolchain ships in the final image. torch comes from the CPU wheel index, which is around 200 MB instead of the 2.5 GB CUDA build, because serving does not use the GPU.
+The first stage compiles wheels, the second copies only the installed packages, so no build toolchain ships in the final image. torch is pulled from the CPU wheel index rather than PyPI, because the default wheel is the CUDA build and serving never touches the GPU.
 The container runs as uid 10001, not root, and has a Docker healthcheck on `/health`.

+The image lands at about 1.5 GB.
+Most of that is torch itself, roughly 1 GB unpacked for libtorch and the maths kernels, and there is no way around it while the model is served through torch.
+Exporting to ONNX and serving with onnxruntime would cut it to around 300 MB, which is the obvious next step if image size ever became a real constraint.

 ```bash
 docker build -t catdog-api:local .